Communicating in Science - a botanical seminar

 As part of Cup and Show Week the Sogetsu Teachers Association will present a display of Japanese floral art in the Botanic Gardens Visitor Centre.

-Friends of the Botanic Gardens Lecture
+Friends of the Botanic Gardens lecture - Adventures with Bees

-Sunday 14 September, 2pm
+Sunday 16 November, 2pm